Object-Oriented HTML, and OOCSS

 This is not good.
 It’s not a sign of our maturity that the topic of object-oriented CSS, conceived in 2009, isn’t entirely clear—or dead by now.

 A note for the sake of the good old times: I’m a fan of tailored, quality code.
-As I pointed out in the past, if you prefer off-the-rack stuff, well, just set that expectation and I won’t swing the quality bat 😊
+As I pointed out in the past, if you prefer off-the-rack stuff, well, just set that expectation and no one will swing the quality bat 😊

 If you have a question or suggestion about what I write, please leave a comment (if available) or a message.
 Thank you!